Reads completed file from csv

 ## [43] "Limestone_percent" "Coal_percent"

-Input variables in the formula are separated by ~, where the variable to the left is the dependent variable (NO2) and the variable to the right is an independent variable (average_elevation).
+Input variables in the formula are separated by ~, where the variable to the left is the dependent variable (Zn) and the variable to the right is an independent variable (average_elevation).
 We can, however, include multiple independent variables to perform multiple linear regression.
 This is achieved as follows, where additional independent variables are separated by +:

 # Fits a linear model